Attainable forms of intermediate dimensions: Intermediate dimensions and general bounds

 We refer to the set $C$ as a \defn{homogeneous Moran set}.
 Note that $C_n$ consists of $2^{dn}$ hypercubes each with diameter $\rho_n\coloneqq r_1\cdots r_n$ (with respect to the max norm).

 Given $\delta>0$, let $k=k(\delta)$ be such that $\rho_k\leq \delta < \rho_{k-1}$.
 We then define

 One can interpret $s(\delta)$ as the best candidate for the ``box dimension at scale $\delta$''.

 We now prove the following key covering lemma for intermediate dimensions.
-This result essentially shows that the optimal covers for a homogeneous Moran set can be taken to consist of balls all of the same diameter. \begin{lemma} Let $\theta\in(0,1]$ be arbitrary and fix $\delta>0$.
-Then with $t=\inf_{\phi\in[\delta^{1/\theta},\delta]}s(\phi)$,
+This result essentially shows that the optimal covers for a homogeneous Moran set can be taken to consist of balls all of the same diameter. \begin{lemma} Let $\theta\in(0,1]$ be arbitrary.
+Then for all $\delta>0$ sufficiently small, with $t=\inf_{\phi\in[\delta^{1/\theta},\delta]}s(\phi)$,

 \end{lemma} \begin{proof} Let $\mu$ denote the uniform Bernoulli measure on $C$.
 Let $U$ be a set with $\delta^{1/\theta}\leq\diam U\leq\delta$, and let $k$ be such that $\rho_{k}\leq\diam U<\rho_{k-1}$.
 Note that $(\diam U)^{s(\diam U)}=2^{-kd}$.
-Then since $U$ intersects at most $2^d$ hypercubes in $C_k$,
+Then since $U$ intersects at most $4^d$ hypercubes in $C_k$,

 In particular, if $\mathcal{U}$ is an arbitrary $(\delta,\theta)$-cover of $C$,